Last Updated on October 2, 2023 | SEE UPDATES

 These are the top five exchanges from our research.
-The Australian exchanges on this list are both AUSTRAC & ASIC verified.
 There are hundreds of exchanges in the world but having personally tried each of these exchanges I can say these are the best for Australians based on a range of different factors.

 Top 5 Crypto Trading Platforms Australia Comparison

 To quickly compare the best cryptocurrency exchanges in Australia I’ve collated all the information into a simple table below.
 This includes all the important data like the overall rating, location & currency, available cryptocurrencies, fees, and other useful information.

 ||0.6%||Swyftx Review||Visit Site

 ||1%||CoinSpot Review||Visit Site|